3 Ways You’re Brushing Wrong

 - Brushing Too Fast

-It’s easy to fall into the of not brushing long enough. below the recommended two minutes for a clean mouth!
+It’s easy to fall into the habit of not brushing long enough.

 A proper, two-minute brushing includes cleaning the outside surfaces, inside surfaces, and chewing surfaces of the teeth.
 Use a phone or kitchen timer to keep track, switching from right, left, top, and bottom every 30 seconds.
 Hold your toothbrush vertically to get behind the top and bottom front teeth.
 Don’t forget to floss!